Follow these wine tasting tips for a successful trip to wine country. Insider tips on how to have the best day in wine country.

 Grab an empty box for wine.
 No one wants a bunch of bottles clattering around in the trunk.
 Check with your local wine store and ask if they have any empty boxes.
 Also, if it’s hot outside, it’s a great idea to bring along some ice packs and a cooler as well.
 A hot car will ruin your wines in no time flat!

 Dress appropriately.
 Avoid high heels, or go with wedges.
 It’s likely that you’ll be walking through grass and you want to be sure to have the proper footwear.
 Wear dark colors – Just in case… And, I prefer to pack along a crossbody bag, leaving the hands free.
 Leave the lipstick at home – It’s a nightmare to get off glasses.
 Instead, chose a lip stain.
 I’m loving this one.
 No perfume either – It makes it impossible to get a sense of a wine’s aroma.

 Don’t worry about a babysitter.
 Lots of wineries have open spaces for kids to play, and many have activities like bocce ball, horseshoes or Frisbee golf.
 Just be sure to bring along some kid-friendly beverages and snacks.

-If you don’t like it – Dump it.
+If you don’t like it – dump it.
 There are dump buckets there for a reason.
 Some may call them spit buckets, but I rarely see anyone spit.
 Rather, if a wine just doesn’t suit your tastes, feel free to dump the remaining wine into the bucket.
 Everyone has their own personal tastes in wine.
 That’s what makes it interesting.

-Share.
+Share a wine tasting.
 If you’re planning on tasting at several locations, don’t be timid about splitting a tasting with your significant other.
 You’ll still get to taste everything, but you won’t drink so much that palate fatigue sets in.

 Also, think about packing a picnic.
 Many wineries welcome outside food, just be sure to check with them first.